 How to Find a Job as a Consultant

-Major consulting firms recruit on many college campuses and hire bachelor level graduates for analyst or junior consultant positions.
+Major consulting firms recruit on many college campuses and hire bachelor-level graduates for an analyst or junior consultant positions.
 Business, engineering, and technology graduate students are also recruited heavily by consulting firms on campuses.
 Contact the career office at your college early on to prepare for campus recruiting at your school.

 Google "top consulting firms" and apply online to as many as possible.
-Use LinkedIn and your college's career/alumni offices to identify contacts at your target firms.
+Use LinkedIn and your college's career or alumni offices to identify contacts at your target firms.
 Approach them for informational interviews and to discuss the best strategies for finding a job.